 The new study — whose findings appear in The Journal of Neuroscience — looks at what happens in the auditory cortex brain region of people who lost their sight at an early age.

-Existing studies have shown that when people have early vision impairment, the occipital cortex — usually tasked with “deciphering” visual input from the eyes — adapts to process information from other parts of the body.
+Existing studies have shown that when people have early vision impairment, the occipital cortex — usually tasked with “deciphering” visual input from the eyes —

 However, as study author Kelly Chang and colleagues observe, it seems that the auditory cortex also adapts to process sound differently and “make up” for the loss of sight.